 I sat for the A2 Level examination in the May 2014.
 A2 Level is the second half of A Level.
 I studied A Level at Taylor's College Subang Jaya.
 The A2 Level examination contributes half of the marks for the overall A Level results.
 The other half comes from the AS Level examination which I took in October 2013.
 I took 4 subjects for A Level, which were Biology, Chemistry, Mathematics and Physics.
 My A2 Level examination was from 9 May 2014 to 22 May 2014.

-This is my diary for every day during the examination.
+This is my diary during the A2 Level examination.

 2 May 2014 (Friday):